sinkinben/tinydb/docs/flex-and-bison.md

 %%
 ```

-And we make a simple modification on the flex source file above:
+And we make some simple modifications on the flex source file above:

 ```c
 // file: calc.l